 Andrew Herbert: Andrew is a computer systems engineer and entrepreneur.
 He is the former director of the Microsoft Research laboratory in Cambridge.

-Professor Patrick Maxwell: Patrick Maxwell is a clinician scientist and in 2012 was appointed Regius Professor of Physic and Head of the School of Clinical Medicine at the University of Cambridge.
+Professor Patrick Maxwell: Patrick is a clinician scientist and in 2012 was appointed Regius Professor of Physic and Head of the School of Clinical Medicine at the University of Cambridge.
 He is also a Director of Cambridge University Health Partners, the Academic Health Sciences Centre for Cambridge.
 Patrick has been centrally involved in a series of discoveries that have revealed how changes in oxygenation are sensed, and how genetic alterations cause kidney disease.
-He holds the Wellcome Trust and NIHR Senior Investigator Awards and has a research group in the Cambridge Institute for Medical Research.
+He curretly holds a Wellcome Trust Senior Investigator Award and is an NIHR Senior Investigator Emeritus.
+He has a research group in the Cambridge Institute for Medical Research.
 Patrick is a Fellow of the Royal College of Physicians and the Academy of Medical Sciences.

 Dr Tony Raven (Chief Executive Officer, Cambridge Enterprise): Tony joined Cambridge Enterprise as Chief Executive in December 2011.
 Previously he was Director of Research & Innovation Services at the University of Southampton, where he helped establish Southampton’s international reputation as a leading entrepreneurial university, creating a portfolio of 11 spin-out companies with four listings on the London Stock Exchange.